Adinkra Dwennimmen Bangle

 The Dwennimmen symbol literally means "ram's horns".
 The image is a bird's eye view of two ram's butting heads.
 This is a reflection of our removal from our homelands, enslavement, and the continued fight for freedom.
 Both the fight and the submission are represented by this symbol.

-* Comes with Ram’s horn, Africa, ankh, crown, and mini charms.
+* Comes with Ram’s horn, Africa, ankh, crown, mini charms, and a crystal of your choice - choose below!

 • Adjustable bangle from 2.5 in to 3.25 in.